-- Have passed two community college science, technology, or engineering courses by June 14, 2020.
+- Have passed two community college science, technology, or engineering courses by the start of the program.

-- Have passed one community college math course and meet the minimum math requirement for your campus by June 14, 2020.
+- Have passed one community college math course and meet the minimum math requirement for your campus by the start of the program.
 See the chart below.

 - Commit at least 40 hours per week during the Undergraduate Research Experience.

 - Stipend available to U.S. Citizens, U.S. Nationals, U.S. Permanent Residents, and DACA beneficiaries.
 Fully undocumented students may apply for the program as volunteers.

 - High school diploma or GED is required for the program; high school students in Dual Enrollment programs at the community college are not eligible for the program.

 - International students are not eligible for the program.

 Math requirements vary by college.
 URE participants must have passed at least one math course at the college level by the start of URE that meets or exceeds mininum requirements listed below, regardlesss of their placement or AP scores.

 Please see the chart below for the minimum math course requirements for your campus:

 |Cypress College||College Algebra (MATH 141C) & Trigonometry (MATH 142C)|